 - W-2 forms for the most recent two tax years, which may be electronically generated or provided in paper format, or IRS Wage and Income transcripts; - Paycheck stubs or payroll earning statements that report the most recent four weeks of earnings; and - Prior to loan closing, a Verbal Verification of Employment (VVOE) must be obtained for all applicants within 10 business days of loan closing.
-A written verification or email confirmation (other than a paystub), that confirms the applicant's current employment status within this time frame is also acceptable.
-The documentation must include the name and title of the person who completed the verification for the employer.
-This verification will be retained in the lender's permanent loan file.
+This VVOE will be retained in the lender's permanent loan file.
 Adverse changes to the applicant's employment may render the loan ineligible.